azlux/botamusique/README.md

 #### Dependencies
 1. Install python3.
-1. Install [Opus Codec](https://www.opus-codec.org/) (which should be already installed if you installed Mumble or Murmur, or you may try to install `opus-tools` with you package manager).
+1. Install [Opus Codec](https://www.opus-codec.org/) (which should be already installed if you installed Mumble or Murmur, or you may try to install `opus-tools` with your package manager).
 1. Install ffmpeg.
 If ffmpeg isn't in your package manager, you may need to find another source.
 I personally use [this repository](http://repozytorium.mati75.eu/) on my raspberry.

 #### Install botamusique